vedro-universe/vedro-docs/docs/quick-start.md

 You've just built your first test suite with Vedro, from a single passing scenario to reusable contexts and rich, effect-driven assertions.

 This flow wasn't accidental.
-It reflects Vedro's three core design principles:
+It reflects Vedro's core design principles:
 - **Readable**: Scenarios are easy to understand at a glance.
 The `Arrange–Act–Assert` structure, clear subject lines, and step names make intent obvious and reduce cognitive overhead.
 - **Scalable**: Contexts and effects keep your suite organized as it grows.
 Modular setup logic and atomic tests reduce duplication and make refactoring safe and painless.
 - **Pragmatic**: Vedro favors explicitness over magic.
 You stay in control of dependencies, state, and execution: writing plain Python, not bending to framework conventions.